openlawteam/docs/docs/markup-language/README.md

 ::: warning

-- The smart contract will not be executed unless there are one or more identities (or signatories set for the agreement).
+- The smart contract will not be executed unless there are one or more [Identities (or signatories set for the agreement)](#identity-and-signatures).
 - If the template does not set the appropriate arguments or if the values of those arguments do not align with the underlying smart contract, the smart contract will not execute.

 :::